- Collision and comprehensive coverages are optional additions to your car insurance policy, and you may want to retain them depending on your needs.

 Most people think “comprehensive” means you’re covered for everything under the sun, but that’s incorrect.

-Insofar as auto insurance is concerned, comprehensive coverage pertains to covering damages resulting from certain risks or perils such as theft, vandalism, fire, hail, and falling or flying objects (like a rock flying off the back of a dump truck and cracking your windshield).
-It too is an optional coverage you can add to your overall policy.
+Insofar as auto insurance is concerned, comprehensive coverage pertains to damages resulting from specified risks or perils such as theft, vandalism, fire, hail, and falling or flying objects (like a rock flying off the back of a dump truck and cracking your windshield).
+It, too, is an optional coverage you can add to your overall policy.

 Typically, comprehensive coverage isn’t expensive, even for older vehicles.
-And let’s face it, you never know when something bad can happen like a tree falling on your parked car, and it needs to be repaired.
+And let’s face it, you never know when something will go wrong, like a tree falling on your parked car, necessitating repairs.
 There’s a deductible involved with comprehensive coverage as well, but whether or not you decide to keep this kind of protection may come down to how much you value your vehicle.

 Moreover, where do you usually park it?
 Do you have a private garage to park it in, or is your car typically parked in a public lot or on the street?
 Is yours a safe neighbourhood or is theft or vandalism a frequent problem?
 All of these factors come into play when making a call on whether you should keep comprehensive coverage on your car or not.

-After mulling over the possibilities and running the numbers, if you’re still not sure if you should keep or lose your collision and comprehensive coverages, give your broker a call and ask their opinion.
-To get a clearer picture of how these optional coverage types add up, take a couple of minutes to get a car insurance quote for free to see what the differences are.
+After mulling over the possibilities and running the numbers, you may still be uncertain.
+Give your broker a call and ask their opinion on whether you should keep your optional collision and comprehensive coverages.
+Or, take a couple of minutes to get a car insurance quote from InsuranceHotline.com and compare costs online for free.